KohlsTechnology/eunomia/README.md

 1. `CreateOrMerge`, which is roughly equivalent to `kubectl apply`.
 2. `CreateOrUpdate`, which will overwrite any existing configuration.
 3. `Patch`.
 Patch requires objects to already exists and will patch them.
 It's useful when customizing objects that are provided through other means.
+4. `None`.
+In some cases there may be template processors or automation frameworks where the processing of templates and handling of generated resources are a single step.
+In that case, Eunomia can be configured to skip the built-in resource handling step.

 ## Resource Deletion Mode